-Meeting Date: NOVEMBER 3, 2011 Subject:
+Meeting Date: OCTOBER 6, 2011 Subject:

-November 2011 Legislative Report Recommendation:
+October 2011 Legislative Report Recommendation:

-Adopt Resolution No. 2011-0130, approving the November 2011 Legislative Report.
+Adopt Resolution No. 2011-0117, approving the October 2011 Legislative Report.
 Background/Justification:

 The Legislative Advocacy Program Policy adopted by the Board on November 10, 2003, requires Authority staff to present the Board with monthly reports concerning the status of legislation with potential impact to the Authority.
-The November 2011 Legislative Report updates Board members on legislative activities that have taken place during the month of October.
+The October 2011 Legislative Report updates Board members on legislative activities that have taken place during the month of September.
 The Authority Board can give direction to staff on legislative issues contained in the attached Legislative Report (Attachment A).
 State Legislative Action The Authority's legislative team is not recommending that the Board adopt any new positions on State legislation this month.
-October 9th was the last day for the Governor to sign or veto legislation passed by the State Legislature during the 2011 legislative session.
-The Legislature is scheduled to reconvene on January 4, 2012.

-Federal Legislative Action The Authority's legislative team recommends that the Board adopt a Watch position on S. 1660 and a Watch position on H.R.
-2594.
-S. 1660 is legislation introduced to implement President Obama's American Jobs Act initiative.
-If enacted into law, this bill would alter the federal tax code and authorize new spending initiatives.
-It would also provide \$50 billion in transportation infrastructure investments, including \$2 billion for airport projects, and create a \$10 billion National Infrastructure Bank.
-In addition, this legislation would exclude private activity bonds issued in 2011 and 2012 from the Alternative Minimum Tax.
-H.R.
-2594 would prohibit operators of U.S. civil aircraft from participating in any emissions trading program unilaterally established by the European Union.
-Congress continues its consideration of a Fiscal Year 2012 omnibus appropriations bill for several federal departments that includes funding for Department of Transportation and Federal Aviation Administration operations and programs.
+The State Legislature adjourned its regular session on September 9th.
+The Governor has until October 9th to veto or sign into law bills passed by the State Legislature.
+Federal Legislative Action The Authority's legislative team recommends that the Board adopt a Support position on H.R.
+3011, legislation to reauthorize the Transportation Security Administration.
+On September 16th, the President signed into law H.R.
+2887, legislation extending the authorization of Federal Aviation Administration programs and aviation excise taxes through January 31, 2012.
+President Obama submitted his American Jobs Act to Congress on September 12th.
+This plan, estimated to cost \$447 billion, is comprised of changes to the tax code and new spending initiatives.
+The plan would provide \$50 billion in infrastructure investments, including \$2 billion for airport projects, and create a \$10 billion National Infrastructure Bank.
+The President's plan would also exclude private activity bonds issued in 2011 and 2012 from the Alternative Minimum Tax.
 Page 2 of 2 Authority Strategies:

-This item supports one or more of the Authority Strategies, as follows: \boxtimes Community Customer Employee \boxtimes Financial \boxtimes Operations Strategy Strategy Strategy Strategy Strategy Environmental Review:
+This item supports one or more of the Authority Strategies, as follows: Community Customer Employee Financial Operations Strategy Strategy Strategy Strategy Strategy Environmental Review: